-One issue facing perhaps every agency and local government in one way or another is effective records management.
+Thus, generally speaking effective records management is a significant issue facing perhaps every agency and local government.
 Inadequate records management programs means, among other things, that there is no reliable inventory of records upon which the Archives can base good planning for the accessioning of permanent record material.
-There has been talk over the last several years of transferring the responsibility for records management to the Archives, but it will take some time and considerable effort to thoroughly develop a model program for the state.
 In the short term, MSA will proto-type a web-based records inventory collection system that will serve to establish a baseline records inventory process as a start.